Digital transformation is concerned with the changes digital technologies can bring to organisation's business model.

 - Apply tools and frameworks from the course to develop a digital transformation strategy for an organisation, which focuses on leveraging digital technologies.

 - Analyse and critically reflect on the impact of digital disruption on an industry and organisation, and develop strategic options for an organisation to respond to digital disruption.

-This course requires attendance onfour individual days from 10.15am to 5.30pm on:
+This course requires attendance onthree consecutive days from 9.30am to 4pm on: